 2Post-concussion care and concussion clinics should have direct access to a physician with experience in concussion management to provide ongoing involvement regarding medical stability, trajectory of care, need for medical speciality referral and decisions on clearance to return to activity.
 (This can be provided through a physician working in a clinic or a physician associated through a formal arrangement.)

-The majority of individuals who experience concussion will recover within suggested timelines (10-14 days for adults and 4 weeks (28 days) for children and youth) with conservative management.
+The majority of individuals who experience concussion will recover within suggested timelines (2 weeks) for children and youth) with conservative management.
 For persons with a straightforward recovery, medical involvement for diagnosis and guidance of progressive recovery back to activities may be all that is required.

 Some individuals will continue to experience persistent symptoms, and will require medical re-assessment and may need management by an interdisciplinary team.
 A physician should have the training to identify those patients at risk for persistent post-concussion symptoms and be able to ensure that all necessary follow-up, diagnostic testing, consultant referrals and treatment are provided in a timely, appropriate manner for these patients.